TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - `HORTICULTURE_OVERLAY_DIR` to merge in custom files
 - `HORTICULTURE_EXTRA_DATA_DIRS` to load additional datasets
 - `OPENAI_API_KEY` and `OPENAI_TEMPERATURE` configure the AI integration if you prefer not to store these values in the config file
+Files placed in `data/local` are discovered automatically so user-provided datasets remain isolated from the bundled defaults.
 Call `plant_engine.utils.clear_dataset_cache()` after adjusting these variables so changes are reflected immediately.
 Use `plant_engine.utils.load_dataset_df()` to quickly load any dataset into a `pandas.DataFrame` for analysis.
 JSON, YAML and now CSV/TSV files are supported.

 See [docs/custom_data_dirs.md](docs/custom_data_dirs.md) for examples of how to